Crux

 onErrorCategory[]?Which categories trigger fallback (default: all)

-shouldFallback(error: Error) => boolean?Custom predicate (takes priority over on)
+shouldFallback(error: Error) => boolean?Custom error predicate (takes priority over on)

-ErrorCategory = 'rate_limit' | 'timeout' | 'server_error' | 'connection_error' | 'auth_error' | 'validation_exhausted'
+ErrorCategory = 'rate_limit' | 'timeout' | 'server_error' | 'connection_error' | 'auth_error' | 'invalid_response'

 classifyError(error)